TerraTree/CovidDashboard/README.md

 This is a Covid Dashboard for viewing Covid-19 data for local and national areas and news related to Covid-19.

+The source code is also available on [Github](https://github.com/TerraTree/CovidDashboard)

 # Dependencies

 Python 3.10+ is required to use this, but earlier versions may work.

-Additional modules will be required to run this.
+Additional modules not preinstalled with Python will be required to run this.

  [Covid-19 API](https://publichealthengland.github.io/coronavirus-dashboard-api-python-sdk/)